rieckpil/testing-spring-boot-applications-demystified/manuscript/01-unit-testing-boss.md

 ## Boss Strategy #2: Using Mockito for Isolation

 Real applications have dependencies.
-Here's a shopping cart service that depends on a pricing service:
+Here's a shopping cart service that depends on a pricing service.

+First, let's look at the class structure:

 ```java
 @Service